jashans98/6002x/README.md

-# 6002x
+# MIT 6.00.2x: Introduction to Computational Thinking and Data Science
 A collection of problem sets solved for MIT's Introduction to Computational Thinking and Data Science course on edX.
 This was the fall 2015 course.
 Over the course of six weeks, I learned the foundations of graphs, modelling, and conducting simulations using Python's Pylab package.
 Below, you can find descriptions of some of the more interesting problem sets.

 ### Problem Set 2
 This was perhaps the most fun assignment of the entire course.
-As an introduction to models and simulations, I compared the performance of two different kinds of vacuum cleaning robots using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method)
+As an introduction to models and simulations, I compared the performance of two different kinds of vacuum cleaning robots via the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method)
 (which involves using randomness to solve problems that may be deterministic in principle).
-The model was extended to analyze the impacts of room dimensions and the presence of multiple robots running concurrently.
+The model was then used to analyze the impacts of room dimensions and the presence of multiple robots running concurrently on the total time taken to clean the room.

+You can find the final plots examining the results inside the problem set folder.
+The StandardRobot was much more efficient overall, and less prone to changes in aspect ratio.

 ### Problem Set 3
 This problem set required me to build a simplified model used to analyze the lifecycle and evolution of viruses in patient's body.
 Using this model, I understood how quickly different viruses spread around the body, and how they may evolve to develop resistances to certain drugs.
 I additionally plotted graphs to understand the various distributions further.
+Once again, you can find them inside the project folder.

+`simple_virus_growth.png` shows growth without any drugs.
+For a patient with a maximum population of 1000 units of virus, the population stabilizes around 500.
+The number will change depending on the probability that a virus clears or reproduces at a given time step.

+`drug_virus_growth.png` handles the more complex and realistic case when a virus is able to develop a resistance to certain drugs.
+For a total of 300 time steps, the total units of viruses, and total units of resistant viruses have been plotted.
+Drugs are added at the 150th time step and, almost immediately, the number of non-resistant viruses drops until most of the viruses left are all resistant.

 ### Problem Set 4
 Essentially an extension of problem set 3.
 I built upon the existing virus, drug, and patient models to run new simulations and